astoeckel/nengo-bio/README.md

 **Note:** Neurons will be assigned a synapse type at build time.
 If any of `p_exc` or `p_inh` is set, each neuron will either be excitatory or inhibitory.
 Without `p_exc` and `p_inh`, the ensemble will behave just like a normal Nengo ensemble.

 **Warning:** `bio.Ensemble` can be used in conjunction with the normal `nengo.Connection` class.
-The excitatory/inhibitory nature of the neurons in a `bio.Ensemble` will only be taken into account when using `bio.Connection`.
+The excitatory/inhibitory nature of the neurons in a `bio.Ensemble` will only be taken into account when using `bio.Connection` (see below).

 ### Examples